Applying for Free and Reduced Price School Meals

 Schools send school meal applications home at the beginning of each school year.
 However, you may apply for school meals any time during the school year by submitting an application directly to your school or district.
 You may ask for an application any time during the school year.
 If you’re earning at or below current Income Eligibility Guidelines, you are encouraged to contact your school or district to fill out a school meal application.
 Applications are reviewed by local school or district officials before granting free or reduced price benefits.
-If you receive Supplemental Nutrition Assistance Program (SNAP) benefits, all of your children who attend school automatically qualify for free school meals.
-Participation in other Federal assistance programs, including Temporary Assistance for Needy Families (TANF) also provides automatic eligibility.
+If you receive Supplemental Nutrition Assistance Program benefits, all of your children who attend school automatically qualify for free school meals.
+Participation in other federal assistance programs, including Temporary Assistance for Needy Families (TANF) also provides automatic eligibility.
 Please contact your school to determine if you need to fill out an application.

 USDA Prototype Applications

-USDA offers prototypes (examples) of school meal applications, as well as sample instructional documents intended to assist State and local officials in the design and distribution of their own application materials.
+USDA offers prototypes (examples) of school meal applications, as well as sample instructional documents intended to assist state and local officials in the design and distribution of their own application materials.
 These application prototypes meet all legal requirements and reflect design best practices identified by USDA through focus testing and other research.
-They are available in both paper and web-based formats and may be adapted by State or local agencies for household use.
+They are available in both paper and web-based formats and may be adapted by state or local agencies for household use.

-Paper-Based Prototype Household Application for SY 2016-17
+Paper-Based Prototype Household Application

 Resources for Households

 - Prototype Household Application for Free and Reduced Price School Meals (pdf) (doc)